 All iguanas will be slightly different and grow differently.

-Think about all the people you know, and how they all different sizes, heights, and weights.
+Think about all the people you know and how they are all different sizes, heights, and weights.

 Some people will even mature at different ages, and animals, including the iguana, are no different.

 Genetics can play a significant part in how large the animal will get and the rate they get there.

 How the animal has been treated will factor in its size and its growth rate.

 If the iguana has been mistreated or held in too small of a cage, its growth will likely be stunted, and you will not be able to tell the age based on the growth chart accurately.